© SKB/Lasse Modin

 International conventions on disposal

-“[…] to ensure that during all stages of spent fuel and radioactive waste management there are effective defenses against potential hazards so that individuals, society and the environment are protected from harmful effects of ionizing radiation […]”, and in relation to a disposal facility: “[…] before construction of a disposal facility, a systematic safety assessment and an environmental assessment for the period following closure shall be carried out and the results evaluated against the criteria established by the regulatory body”.
+There is a whole series of international conventions and bodies that deal with the disposal of high-level radioactive waste in a broader sense.
+Of particular note is the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.
+Its contracting parties - including Germany - have agreed on general safety requirements for the handling of high-level radioactive waste.
+At the beginning, it states quite generically: “[…] to ensure that during all stages of spent fuel and radioactive waste management there are effective defences against potential hazards so that individuals, society and the environment are protected from harmful effects of ionizing radiation […]”, and in relation to a repository: “[…] before construction of a disposal facility, a systematic safety assessment and an environmental assessment for the period following closure shall be carried out and the results evaluated against the criteria established by the regulatory body”.
 Review conferences are held every three years at which the signatory countries present their progress and respond to questions from other countries.
 In addition, nuclear energy states have also agreed on cooperation and certain standards for dealing with high-level radioactive waste as part of the EURATOM Directive.

 Disposal worldwide - who is planning what?

-Further details on the waste management programmes of individual countries can be found in the respective country reports of the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.
+Further details on the waste management programmes of individual countries can be found i.a. in the respective country reports of the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.

 Germany

-In autumn 2020, the BGE presented the Sub-areas interim report.
-It identifies 90 areas in Germany that have favourable geological conditions for the disposal of high-level radioactive waste and should be investigated further, as well as those that have already been ruled out at this stage, for example because mining activities have taken place there.
+In autumn 2020, BGE presented the Sub-areas interim report.
+It identifies 90 areas in Germany that have favourable geological conditions for the disposal of high-level radioactive waste and should be investigated further as well as those that have already been ruled out at this stage, for example because mining activities have taken place there.
 Areas for which no or insufficient geological data is available are to be identified separately and are not excluded per se from the search process.

 Possible host rock formation(s): argillaceous rock, crystalline rock, salt rock